2003 Angola Boeing 727 disappearance: Incident

 On 25 May 2003, shortly before sunset (likely to be 17:00 WAT), it is believed that two men, Ben C. Padilla and John M. Mutantu, boarded the aircraft.
-Padilla was a pilot and flight engineer from the United States, while Mutantu was a Congolese-French citizen hired mechanic from the Republic of the Congo.
+Padilla was a pilot and flight engineer from the United States, while Mutantu was a French-Congolese citizen hired mechanic from the Republic of the Congo.
 A crew of three is required to fly a Boeing 727, and neither of the two were certified to fly it.
 U.S. authorities believe Padilla was at the controls.
 An airport employee reported seeing only one person on board the aircraft at the time; other airport officials stated two men boarded the aircraft before the incident.

 The aircraft began taxiing without communicating with the control tower.
 It maneuvered erratically and entered a runway without clearance.
 Air traffic controllers tried to make contact, but there was no response.
 With no lights, the aircraft took off, heading southwest over the Atlantic Ocean before disappearing.
 Before the incident, the aircraft was filled with 53000 l of fuel, giving it a range of about 2400 km.
 Neither the aircraft nor the two men have been seen since, and no debris from the aircraft has been found.